-You can transform your life by being physically active.
-Exercise helps with not only your physical health but your mental health.
-It releases chemicals in your brain (endorphins) that have a positive effect on your mood and your body.
+Physical activity helps with your physical health and mental health.
+It releases chemicals in your brain (endorphins).
+These have a positive effect on your mood and your body.

 It doesn't take huge changes.
-Start small.
-Just keep moving, whatever your age or ability.
+Start small and keep moving, whatever your age or ability.
 You’ll feel better, have more energy and even live longer.

-Get fit to reduce risks to your health
+Get active to reduce risks to your health

-By staying active, you can reduce the risk of as many as 35 chronic diseases.
+By staying active, you can reduce the risk of up to 35 chronic diseases.

 - heart disease